superDuperCyberTechno/throwcatch/README.md

 ./catch
 ```

-When these have been supplied, the server will be ready to catch!
-You can run `catch` again to add more throwers.
+When these have been supplied, the server will be ready to catch files!
+You can run `catch` again to add more *thrower*s.

-If you need to remove a thrower, run the following command:
+If you need to remove a *thrower*, run the following command:

 ```
 ./catch --remove
 ```

-You will then be guided through the process to remove throwers.
+You will then be guided through the process to remove *thrower*s.